RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/5_active_filters_doc.rst

 	.. math:: A=-\frac{R_2}{R_1}

-To truly understand how this filter works, we have to go for a somewhat deep dive into mathematical background.
-I propose we settle for not truly understanding how this filter works, and try it out instead.
+To avoid diving too deep into the mathematical background, let's focus on trying out this filter and observing its behavior to gain a practical understanding.

 The experiment
 ----------------------